 These Vegan Banana Pancakes are light, fluffy, and delicious.
 What better way to kick start your day than with a stack of pancakes and a few slices of fruit and some good ole’ chocolate-infused peanut butter sauce.
 Oh and let’s not forget a nice mug of tea or coffee to really kick things off.
 However, in the world of vegan, making pancakes aren’t always as ‘perfect’ as their non-vegan counterparts, but these certainly do not disappoint.
 You won’t even notice the difference.
+Gluten-free option available.

 Ok, so it’s actually ‘Veganuary’ and I’m not sure if you’ve been dedicated to following a no-meat diet for the entire month of January, but if you are, then here’s a great recipe to try in addition to all the really great food you’ve already tried!

 Yes, so ‘Veganuary’ is a thing and it’s a thing that started a few years ago.
 While many participants of the month-long challenge are doing so for health reasons, or as part of their January reset, the organization itself has other ideas.

 Therefore, this month is all about trying new foods, creating a strategy to eating a well-rounded diet, and if you decide to remain on the vegan diet, that’s great!
 If not, that’s great too!